0xcadams/drizzle-zero/README.md

   - Sync a subset of tables and columns
 - Handles all Drizzle column types that are supported by Zero
 - Type-safe schema generation with inferred types from Drizzle
+- Custom ZQL database adapter for using Drizzle in the same `tx` as Zero mutators
 - Supports relationships:
   - One-to-one relationships
   - One-to-many relationships